 When I applied to graduate school, I knew almost no one in my field personally.
 I was in no position to judge whose interest my application might pique.
 In hindsight, I can rationalize my two fully funded acceptances in terms of shared interests with particular scholars.
 But even now, I can discern no pattern in the programs that rejected me.
 I share interests with faculty at those programs, too.
-There are too many qualified applicants for graduate programs.
+There are too many qualified applicants for PhD programs.
 They have to reject almost everyone, every year.

 Failing to publish

 I’ve submitted many essays to many academic journals and general-audience venues.
 About half of them got rejected.
 Journals and magazines that have rejected my work are the Atlantic, Boston Globe, Chronicle of Higher Education, Exemplaria, Guardian, Journal of English and Germanic Philology (twice), Mediaevalia (after I revised and resubmitted), Mediaeval Studies (after I revised and resubmitted), Medium Ævum, Milton Quarterly (after I revised and resubmitted), Modern Philology (three times), Notes & Queries, Nottingham Medieval Studies, Partial Answers, PMLA, Philological Quarterly, Speculum, Slate, Studia Neophilologica, and Washington Post.
 I am probably forgetting some.
 This is just what I could pull together with e-mails and letters I saved.